Steins-Gate/Maverick/readme.md

 ## We are MaveRick 救済なんていらない
 ![ ](./img/1.jpg)![ ](./img/2.jpeg)
-## cli generation template build Seed project
+## It already follows our best practices!
+       Maverick CLI makes it easy to create an application that already works to quickly create an application skeleton.
+           Template Common
+              Take one piece when you need it

+## The Maverick CLI
         1. Book & manual(Git book)
         2. Write API Documention
         3. keep learing(galaxy memory)
         4. analyze source code
                  single && collection
         5. project build
-## introduce
-       Template Common
-          Take one piece when u need it (This is common part ) Dev app
-       Deb Framwork
-## updata log
-    add dev log
-## todo list
-    to be continue...